What is a Business Auto Loan?

 You can use an equipment loan to purchase a wide range of business equipment, but today we’re focusing on buying business vehicles.
 An equipment loan is advantageous when you need to acquire a fleet of vehicles.

 Maybe you need a few sedans for your sales team and some delivery vans for shipping.
 Or perhaps you need ten new pickup trucks for your job site.
-Equipment loans give you more business auto loan options because they include more significant borrowing amounts.
+Equipment loans give you more business auto loan options because they include larger borrowing amounts.

 Qualified borrowers can get the following:

-- Potential to finance 100% of market value.
+- Potential to finance 100% of the market value.

 Other Small Business Loans